Skip to content

-2022 Way Finders Toy Drive: Making it happen for kids (and their moms)
+2022 way finders toy drive: making it happen for kids (and their moms)

 Over the course of two days at our Springfield Housing Center’s conference room, the items we received and purchased for our annual Toy Drive were carefully sorted by age groups—from infant to age 13—and arranged on tables.
-A big stack of Walmart gift cards for older children was at the ready.
+A big stack of Walmart gift cards for older children were at the ready.
 And then our housing case managers arrived, whenever they could swing by, with their lists of children.
 They went from table to table, pushing carts or filling boxes, carefully matching children with items.

 Everything from stuffies and slinkies to lunch boxes and Lunch Lady books.
 Footballs, soccer balls, fleece coats.
 Lots of baby dolls and crinkly, tactile baby toys.
 Putty, modeling clay, scratch art.
 Diaries, board games, scooters.